1926 Colored World Series: Game 11

 The final game of the Series proved to be the most dramatic, and Chicago would win it all on a walk-off in the ninth despite Bacharach having numerous chances to score in a rematch of Game 7, which had also come down to the final inning.

 Bacharach had the first glance at a run in the first inning.
 With two outs, Dick Lundy and Chaney White each lobbed singles to center field, and Joe Lewis walked to load the bases.
 However, starting pitcher Willie Foster got Chance Cummings to strike out to end the inning.
 The next threat was in the fourth inning for Bacharach, who started with singles by Lewis and Cummings.
 However, a force out and two pop-outs led to no runs.
 They had the next threat in the seventh when they loaded the bases with two singles and a walk, but a flyout by Chaney White to center fielder Jelly Gardner ended that threat.
 Chicago never even reached third base until the eighth, when Jim Brown had a walk and advanced to third on two plays for outs, but Foster soon committed an out to end the inning.

 Both teams would have their chance to take the lead in the ninth inning.
 Bacharach gained a baserunner when Chano García hit a single, although that was followed by a strikeout and a force-out that had Country Brown at first.
 He would go for stealing second base, and an error by catcher Brown meant that he was on third base with two out.
 Oliver Marcell walked to have runners on the corners, but Lundy grounded a ball to shortstop Sanford Jackson, who threw to first baseman George Sweatt to keep the game tied at 0.
 In the bottom half of the frame, Jelly Gardner started it with a single to left, and he was advanced to second base on a sacrifice bunt by Dave Malarcher.
-With Sandy Thompson at bat, he would line a single to center field that left enough for Gardner to race to home plate and win the Series for Chicago.
+With Sandy Thompson at bat, he would line a walk-off single to center field that left enough for Gardner to race to home plate and win the Series for Chicago.

-Bill Foster had allowed ten hits but had thrown a complete game shutout with seven strikeouts and three walks for Chicago; Hubert Lockhart had thrown 8 1/3 innings and allowed four hits with one run allowed and a strikeout and a walk.
+Bill Foster had allowed ten hits but had thrown a complete-game shutout with seven strikeouts and three walks for Chicago; Hubert Lockhart had thrown 8 1/3 innings and allowed four hits with one run allowed and a strikeout and a walk.